10 Tips to Succeed When Working from Home

 - Set specific "hours of business" if they are not preset for you.
 While it's true that you may have some flexibility with hours you set, especially if the business is yours, there are still only 24 hours in a day and a specific number should be allocated to "office hours."
 If the business belongs to someone else, the hours may be preset to coincide with that business' hours.
 That can be anytime they assign, including the middle of the night as is required of some virtual customer service representatives.
 The thing is, working haphazardly at anytime that you want each day will probably cause you to cheat yourself out of valuable working time.
 That time will inevitably slip away from you without you ever noticing until you haven't finished that project on time.

 - Include a morning routine that gets you moving.
 If you work at night, establish a routine here, too, one that gets you revved up and puts you in a "work" mindset.
-Exercise, take a shower, eat breakfast or dinner, then get to work.
+Exercise, take a brisk walk or jog, take a shower, eat breakfast or dinner, whatever it takes to get you going, then get to work!

 - Dress as if you are expecting your neighbor to drop in for company.
 There are some schools of thought that say this is not necessary.
 However, I'm of the belief that you will not be as productive if you "appear" at work in your pajamas or your yoga workout clothes.
-Wearing such comfortable clothes may sound great, but you could psychologically be too relaxed to give the attention to your work that it deserves.
+Wearing such comfortable clothes may sound great, but you could psychologically be too relaxed, to comfortable to give the attention to your work that it deserves.
+I need an edge or a certain amount of tension to function.
+Getting dressed helps to establish that edge.
 You don't need to dress as if you are going in to the corporate office, but you wouldn't entertain company in a robe or your smelly workout clothes, either, would you?
 Nothing dressy required (although some do dress "up"), just something nice.

 - Relegate any household projects or cleaning to before or after business hours.
 It may be tempting to look around and see that your windows need cleaning (mine always do) or you need to paint the hallways.
 Resist that temptation to take care of those kinds of tasks until after you have "clocked out" and I don't mean clock out early.